OlegWock/react-local-toast/README.md

 ### ... use my own design for toast?

+For minor adjustments you can use write custom CSS.
+Default toast component exposes several classes, see details in file [default-implementation.tsx](src/default-implementation.tsx#L161-L166).

 `LocalToastProvider` accepts prop `Component`, you can supply your component which will be used as toast.
 To see which props available to use in component, refer to [default Toast implementation](https://github.com/OlegWock/react-local-toast/blob/master/src/toast.tsx#L5-L9).

 ```jsx